Characters of the Yakuza series: Yoshitaka Mine

 When Mine meets with Kiryu for the first time at Kage's office in Purgatory, he apologizes profusely for Kanda's actions and says that it was he who funded the Nishikiyama Family to stage a coup against the other families.
 As a peace offering, he places a large metal box on Kage's desk containing Kanda's head.
 A flashback in Mine's office reveals how Kanda is angry over his defeat against Kiryu, destroying antiques in the process.
-Mine calmly tells him to refrain from destroying any more expensive antiques as he doesn't comprehend their value.
+Mine calmly tells him to refrain from destroying any more expensive antiques as he does not comprehend their value.
 Kanda lunges at Mine in animosity while Mine effortlessly counters him with a blow to his abdomen.
 After further consecutive blows, Kanda helplessly falls to the floor, pleading mercy.
 Mine confesses to him that while he may not look it, his physical strength surpasses Kanda's.
 Mine also reveals to the petulant Kanda how he has outlived his usefulness and orders his subordinates to execute him away from his office.
 In the present, Mine addresses that the matter is closed and that they have nothing to worry about with regards to Hamazaki, now that he has gone into hiding.
 Kiryu expresses his disapproval over Mine's actions, asking if this is what Daigo would have wanted.
 Mine responds to Kiryu how his reluctance to give up the orphanage caused Daigo to be shot and that his idealism is nothing more than hypocrisy.
 Mine then gives a final warning to Kiryu and his allies before he leaves.
 Mine travels to Downtown Ryukyu in Okinawa by plane.
-With the employ of the Tamashiro Family he destroys the orphanage to further the resort development project.
+With the employ of the Tamashiro Family, he destroys the orphanage to further the resort development project.
 Mine orders the family to stall Kiryu in Okinawa before he travels back to Tokyo to find Daigo in Toto Hospital.

 At Toto Hospital, he sits beside Daigo, lamenting how things come to this.
 He receives a phone call from the enigmatic Andre Richardson, head of Black Monday.
 During the final battle on top of Toto University Hospital.
 Unable to cope with Daigo being in a coma after being shot, even if it was a lie to him, he wanted the power to do anything.
 Collaborating with Black Monday, he wanted to become the Seventh Chairman of the Tojo Clan to give him a new reason to live to render his grief non-existent.
 Kiryu sees the futility in Mine's actions, and that his isolation was a result of his self-centeredness.
 This prompts Mine to shoot at him out of rage while Kiryu remains unfazed by his opponent's anger.
 After a grueling fight, Mine is defeated.